What Do Studies Say About Cannabis and Autism Symptoms?

 Most patients (53%) stayed on the same dosages of other prescriptions, but 34.3% actually needed to use fewer medications like antipsychotics, antiepileptics, antidepressants, and hypnotics and sedatives.

 Though there are several studies focusing on the use of cannabis for autism spectrum disorder, the research is still in its infancy and carries mixed results.
 A 2019 review of cannabis studies and autism states that “Medical cannabis may provide the urgent support needed to address the unique core symptoms of ASD and improving quality of life (2).”
-In addition, there is substantial evidence that CBD has the pharmacological potential to address many of the core symptoms of ASD, though more research is needed before advising doctors on treatment options for children and what the long-term health effects are.
+In addition, there is growing evidence that CBDV may have the pharmacological potential to address many of the core symptoms of ASD, though more research is needed before advising doctors on treatment options for children and what the long-term health effects are.

 Note: Veriheal does not intend to give this as professional medical advice.
 Do not attempt to self-diagnose or prescribe treatment based on the information provided on this page.
 Always consult a physician before making any decision on the treatment of a medical condition.